inria-parkas/sundialsml/src/notes.md

 * `cvode`/`ida`/`kinsol`/`arkode`: pointer to session record.
-It is created within the `c_*_init` functions by a call to the appropriate Sundials create function (e.g., `CVodeCreate`), which return a pointer to `malloc`ed memory.
+It is created within the `c_*_init` functions by a call to the appropriate Sundials create function (e.g., `CVodeCreate`).
+The create functions return a pointer to `malloc`ed memory, which is then wrapped as a custom block.
+  This block has no finalizer since the finalizer of the enclosing OCaml session value frees the associated memory (e.g., `CVodeFree`).
+The two objects cannot exist independently (due to user data and callbacks configure across them both).
 These fields are accessed frequently on the C side via the macros `*_MEM_FROM_ML`.
 They are never accessed on the OCaml side.

 * `backref`: pointer to a global root containing a weak pointer back to the session value.
 It is `malloc`ed and set by the `c_*_init` functions.
 It is